nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 Colleagues with the _CryoCloud_ project run a _JupyterHub_ which aims to transition the NASA research community to cloud and open source work patterns, and this aligns well with our workshop goals.

+The JupyterHub is operated by _International Interactive Computing Collaboration_, a fiscally-sponsored non-profit.
 :::